 Rule 4.
 Apply these four good working habits:

 a.
-Clear your desk of all papers those relating to the immediate problem at hand.
+Clear your desk of all papers except those relating to the immediate problem at hand.

 b.
 Do things in the order of their importance.